 - Teacher’s use of tech to create materials, manage classroom & class work

-- Technology used to present information within class
+- Technology used to present information within the class

 - Students’ use of technology to create and learn

-My job as a Tech Integrator & Digital Literacy Coach is to collaborate, support, and assist teachers to facilitate integration of technology, including but not limited to, developing curriculum & projects, providing support by pushing into the classroom, and creating material to support technology initiatives.
+My job as an Educational Technologist & Technology Coach is to collaborate, support, and assist teachers to facilitate integration of technology, including but not limited to, developing curriculum & projects, providing support by pushing into the classroom, and creating material to support technology initiatives.
 I have assisted in the implementation of BYOD at my school and I also support its continued growth.
 This entailed liaising with the technology team to develop and implement technology initiatives, innovation, and support.
 I have also developed and delivered professional development in areas of educational technology such as building Professional Learning Networks, Google, Blogging & Social Media, etc.

 Examples of Created Professional Development & Training Resources